Alternative Dispute Resolution (ADR) refers to the various ways that a dispute may be resolved without going to court.

 If settlement of the whole dispute is not reached through ADR, some of the points of dispute can be settled, which means there is less to deal with should the matter then have to proceed to court.

-As well as saving on time and costs, ADR is useful for parties who have an issue in dispute but wish to maintain a working relationship once the dispute is resolved.
-ADR is not so appropriate in a situation where one of the parties to the dispute does not acknowledge or admit that there is a dispute in existence.
+As well as saving time and money, ADR is useful for parties who wish to maintain a working relationship once their dispute is resolved.

-Some examples of ADR processes are as follows:
+Some examples of Alternative Dispute Resolution processes are as follows:

 - Executive tribunal

 - Early neutral evaluation

 Negotiation is when both parties in a dispute try to come to an agreement without the assistance of a third party.

 It is a non-binding process.
 Negotiation is the most informal method of ADR, making it less expensive and time-consuming than other methods.

 Discussions can remain confidential and take place on a ‘without prejudice’ basis, meaning if a settlement is not reached, the parties’ rights are not prejudiced.

 The benefit of no third-party involvement is that the parties to the dispute remain in full control of the matter, however it also means that should negotiations reach a stalemate, there is often no way forward.